-Motorcycle Instructor DAS Lesson Plans
+An Essential Guide – DAS Lesson Plans

 Motorcycle Instructor DAS Lesson Plans are the perfect solution to save time and give trainers the tools to develop their own lesson content.
 They give the ideal base for every instructor to work from.

-Without a lesson plan and without a structured approach to training, a DAS motorcycle instructor often uses an ad hoc teaching method to guide students through a very demanding process.
+Without a lesson plan and without a structured approach to training.
+A DAS motorcycle instructor often uses an ad hoc teaching method to guide students through a very demanding process.

 A DAS lesson plan is essential in many ways to teach learner riders.
-It lays out clear guidelines to each lesson and keeps the DAS Motorcycle Instructor on track and focused as to what they should teach and when.
+It lays out clear guidelines for each lesson and keeps the DAS Motorcycle Instructor on track and focused as to what they should teach and when.
 A lesson plan can be created in the planning stages of lesson delivery, trainers can use their own experiences to add to their content and delivery.
 This enhances the lesson and makes it more realistic in the learning environment.

-A structured planned approach allows a DAS motorcycle instructor to be able to give precise information at the correct learning level.
+A structured planned approach, allows a DAS motorcycle instructor to be able to give precise information at the correct learning level.
 Training should be pitched to the students needs and should highlight gaps in training or to assess a students ability.
 By understanding the different learning types and levels, trainers can very quickly gauge and then coach at the correct pace for each learner riders needs.

-The Direct Access Scheme (DAS) lesson plans, have been carefully crafted to give a good foundation to the content that should be delivered.
-The lesson plans create a foundation for instructors to use as a base, it helps develop training techniques and aids in creating content that is individual to each trainer.
+The Direct Access Scheme (DAS) lesson plans have been carefully crafted, to give a good foundation to the content that should be delivered.
+The lesson plans create a foundation for instructors to use as a base.
+It helps develop training techniques and aids in creating content that is individual to each trainer.

-The DAS Lesson Plan content
+The DAS Lesson Plan Content

 Motorcycle Instructor DAS Lesson Plans are:

 - How to position in normal riding and deal correctly with bends